Comprehensive language-image pre-training for 3D medical image understanding: Development framework

 \subsection{Report preprocessing}

 \ctrate contains image--report pairs, with each report containing \findings and \impression sections, as well as other sections we did not use.
-The reports in the released dataset were originally translated from Turkish to English using the Google Translate API We processed the reports using GPT-4o as explained below.
+We processed the reports using GPT-4o (\texttt{gpt-4o} version \texttt{2024-08-06} through an Azure OpenAI endpoint) as explained below.